aaronminnick/Factory.Solution/README.md

 * JS / jQuery
 * Entity Framework / LINQ / MySql

 This is the week 4 independent project for the C# curriculum at [Epicodus](https://www.epicodus.com).
 The objective was to create an database application demonstrating a many-to-many relationship.
-The program should let a factory manager add engineers and machines, and track who is licensed to repair each machine.
+The program should let a factory manager add engineers and machines, and track which engineers are licensed to repair each machine.

 Beyond baseline requirements, I explored partial views in cobmination with jQuery to perform editing, join table linking, and deleting of records via the details page for a more compact layout with less navigating between pages.